 The Alliance of Hope was created by survivors, for survivors.
 Our website contains information to help survivors understand the complex emotional aftermath of suicide.
 It also features a blog, bookstore, and memorials.

-We also provide distance consultations by trained trauma and loss professionals – for new survivors who cannot find local support.
+We also offer provide distance consultations by trained trauma and loss professionals – for new survivors who cannot find local support.

 Personal attention is our specialty.
 We respond to hundreds of calls and email requests for information and support from survivors, first responders, clinicians, students, media, and the general public.

 We offer these services for the long-term – helping survivors move through every step of the healing journey toward living a meaningful, productive life again.